Akman/jpackage-maven-plugin/config/readme/README.md

 This plugin has two [goals][goals]:

-- [jpackage:jpackage][mojo_jpackage] create a custom runtime image.
+- [jpackage:jpackage][mojo_jpackage] is not bound to any phase within the Maven lifecycle and is therefore is not automatically executed, therefore the required phase must be specified explicitly.

 - [jpackage:help][mojo_help] display help information on the plugin.

-To create a custom runtime image manually you need only to execute:
+To create a custom runtime image/installer manually you need only to execute:

 ```console
 mvn jpackage:jpackage
 ```

+It will not fork (spawn a parallel) an alternate build lifecycle and will execute the *jpackage* goal immediately.

 To display parameter details execute: